doctest/doctest/doc/markdown/features.md

 - sorting the test order (also RAND! and SEED!) (by file, by test suite, or both, ASC/DESC...)
 - running tests a few times
 - disabling exceptions!!!
+- rewrite internals so there aren't that many getters of static data - maybe just 1 getter of a global struct of such flags

 - signal handling for unix: http://www.cplusplus.com/reference/csignal/signal/
 (signals on *NIX platforms or structured exceptions on Windows)